Stephen Ireland: Manchester City

 He returned to the first team in a good individual and team performance in the 3–0 win against West Ham United.
 He finished the match with two assists, crossing for Elano to strike home.
 He opened his tally in the 3–0 away win at Sunderland.
 He scored again in the 2–2 draw at Newcastle United on 20 October.
 He scored both goals in the 2–2 draw at Hull City on 16 November, and opened the score in the successive league match against Arsenal.
-After netting in a 2–1 win over Everton, Ireland took his seasons tally to 13 in a memorable season for the Irishman.
+After netting in a 2–1 win over Everton, Ireland took his season's tally to 13.

-On 20 May 2009, he was named Manchester City's Senior Player of the Year for his blistering performances throughout the 2008–09 season and as a result, secured a new five-year contract, keeping him at the club until 2014.
+On 20 May 2009, he was named Manchester City's Senior Player of the Year for the 2008–09 season and secured a new five-year contract, keeping him at the club until 2014.
 He later became the Greater Manchester Player of the Year.
 He opened his account in the 2009–10 season with an opening day goal in the 2–0 win at Blackburn Rovers.

 In December 2009, Mark Hughes was sacked as manager and was replaced by former Inter Milan manager Roberto Mancini.
 With the good form of Nigel de Jong, Vincent Kompany and new signing Patrick Vieira at the club, Ireland spent most of the second half of the season as a substitute.
 By the end of the 2009–10 season, he only scored three goals, which were all before Mancini's arrival.
 Mancini said Ireland must "change his head" in order to play.